- Software Transactional Memory

 then, if you think about it as if we had a GIL, you are executing a 10-seconds-long atomic transaction without releasing the GIL at all.
 This prevents all other threads from progressing at all.
 While it is not strictly true in pypy-stm, the exact rules for when other threads can progress or not are rather complicated; you have to consider it likely that such a piece of code will eventually block all other threads anyway.

-Note that if you want to experiment with atomic, you may have to add manually a transaction break just before the atomic block.
-This is because the boundaries of the block are not guaranteed to be the boundaries of the transaction: the latter is at least as big as the block, but maybe bigger.
+Note that if you want to experiment with atomic, you may have to manually add a transaction break just before the atomic block.
+This is because the boundaries of the block are not guaranteed to be the boundaries of the transaction: the latter is at least as big as the block, but may be bigger.
 Therefore, if you run a big atomic block, it is a good idea to break the transaction just before.
-This can be done e.g. by the hack of calling time.sleep(0).
+This can be done by calling transaction.hint_commit_soon().
 (This may be fixed at some point.)

-There are also issues with the interaction of locks and atomic blocks.
+There are also issues with the interaction of regular locks and atomic blocks.
 This can be seen if you write to files (which have locks), including with a print to standard output.
-If one thread tries to acquire a lock while running in an atomic block, and another thread has got the same lock, then the former may fail with a thread.error.
+If one thread tries to acquire a lock while running in an atomic block, and another thread has got the same lock at that point, then the former may fail with a thread.error.
+(Don’t rely on it; it may also deadlock.)
 The reason is that “waiting” for some condition to become true –while running in an atomic block– does not really make sense.
 For now you can work around it by making sure that, say, all your prints are either in an atomic block or none of them are.
-(This kind of issue is theoretically hard to solve.)
+(This kind of issue is theoretically hard to solve and may be the reason for atomic block support to eventually be removed.)

 Not Implemented Yet